-Ernest Hemingway lived in Key West in the 1930s and he wrote many books while he did so.
-In fact, his time in Key West was one of the most prolific periods of his writing career.
-And the beautiful Ernest Hemingway Key West Home & Museum is open for visitors to come and see how he lived.
+Ernest Hemingway lived in his Key West house in the 1930s and wrote many books while he did so.
+Hemingway’s time in Key West was in fact one of the most prolific periods of his writing career.
+Today the beautiful Ernest Hemingway Key West Home & Museum is open for visitors to come and see how he lived.

 The Ernest Hemingway Key West home

 The Hemingway house in Key West was a gift to Ernest Hemingway and his wife Pauline from the latter’s well off uncle.
 Originally the Key West house was built in 1851 from rock and in Spanish Colonial style.
 But in 1931 when the Hemingways received it the house was in massive need of restoration.
 So they made an overhaul to get the Key West home to the state and National Historic Landmark it is today.

 “You might as well take my last cent”Ernest Hemingway